URLminder

 Can you check that the link you gave us is a public one?
 The easiest way to do this is by opening it in an incognito/private browsing window, or another browser where you aren't logged in.
 If the file turns out to not be public, that's probably the issue: the initial count we got from the goal was actually just a count of the words on the page saying we didn't have access, so it won't ever change.
 You can fix that by making the file public, or changing the link the goal is counting in the goal's Settings.

-If there's a big difference between the real word count and the number of words we started the goal with, you might want to delete the goal (which you can do anytime during the first seven days from the Stop/Pause section under the graph image) and set it up again.
+If there's a big difference between the real word count and the number of words we started the goal with, you might want to delete the goal (which you can do anytime during the first seven days from the Stop/Pause section under the graph image) and set it up again, making sure you give a public link.

 Can I change the URLs used once I've started the goal?